 The Bank's Board of Directors ("The Board") has always maintained the highest standards of corporate governance to protect and enhance the interest of all stakeholders, which include depositors and borrowers, shareholders and employees.
 The Board is responsible for the strategic direction of the Bank, formulation of policies and stewardship of its resources.
 The policies of the Bank will not only continue to exist in their present form but will continually be reviewed and enhanced.
 The Board ensures effective application of the principles and standards established by BNM in the Guidelines on Corporate Governance ("CG") and is reflective of good corporate governance best practices set out in the Malaysian Code on Corporate Governance 2021.

-The Board consists of four (4) members, with one (1) Executive Director who is also the Chief Executive Officer ("CEO"), and three (3) Independent Directors.
+The current Board consists of five (5) members, with one (1) Executive Director who is also the Chief Executive Officer ("CEO"), one (1) Non-Independent Non-Executive Director and three (3) Independent Directors.